-Overview: Assess current bike path infrastructure and seek out additional funding opportunities to make the community more bike and walk friendly.
+Overview: The purpose of this measure is to assess current bike path infrastructure and seek out additional funding opportunities to make the community more bike and walk friendly.

 Reducing emissions from motor vehicles through the implementation of alternate modes of transportation, including bicycling, is important to reduce the public's exposure to vehicle emissions including NOx and PM2.5.
 This strategy would provide incentive funding for the development and construction of Class 1, Class 2, and Class 3 bicycle paths, lane striping, and routes.
 The proposed funding level of this measure would be consistent with established District guidelines from the District's REMOVE and Public Benefit Grants Programs.
 Additionally, the District will work with transportation agencies in the Stockton area, and seek to assist these agencies to help identify and leverage existing funds, in addition to AB 617 funding.